 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s terms are transference and countertransference.

 The therapist will point out and interpret any transference that arises, and this is used to identify and resolve old conflicts and problematic defense mechanisms.
-Interpretation of the countertransference that arises can offer the therapist insight into elements of client’s experience that have gone unspoken.
+Interpretation of any countertransference that arises within the therapist can offer the therapist insight into elements of clients’ experiences that have gone unspoken.

-Transference-focused psychotherapy is a type of psychodynamic therapy aimed at people with borderline personality disorder.
-Transference is used to identify distorted perceptions of self, others, and object representations.
-It is seen as a way to gain direct access into the client’s internal world, and inconsistent perceptions of shared reality are addressed in therapy.
+Transference-focused psychotherapy is a type of psychodynamic therapy for people with borderline personality disorder (BPD).
+Transference helps with identifying distorted perceptions of self, others, and object representations.
+It’s seen as a way to gain direct access into the client’s internal world, and inconsistent perceptions of shared reality are addressed in therapy.

 Infatuation can be one potential product of either transference or countertransference.
 The infatuation may be directed either from the client towards the therapist, or vice versa.
 Any therapist worth their professional license would recognize this early on and deal with it, either by ending the therapeutic relationship or doing their own work in therapy or supervision.